AJAY-HaCkR/AJAY-HaCkR/README.md

 ## 💬 Fun Fact

 > 🧠 “I don’t follow the blueprint.
 I draw it.
-I fail fast, learn faster, and build what only I imagine.”
+I fail fast, learn faster, and build what I imagine.”
 > — Ajay, the HaCkR with a Vision

 ---